sfeir-open-source/sfeir-school-rxjs/docs/markdown/factory-subject/subject.md

 ## Share a stream to multiple Observers

 <br>

 The main idea is to share a stream amoung multiples observers but without replaying the totality of the stream.
-We want to deal with **hot observable**.
+We want to deal with **concatAll()**

 <br>
 It could helps us to save memory, avoid multiples call to backend, ...

 <br>

 To share a stream, we also have to deal with **Subjects**

 ##==##